 Assessing your needs

 Before you start designing your home workspace, it’s important to assess your needs.
 This involves identifying your study habits, determining your study schedule, and analyzing your available space.
+Having a space that you can call your own can also impact your study habits positively.
+You can do this by adding different elements like personalized desk mat coordinates or even customized coasters.
+These things are not only functional but add a personal touch to your space.

 Identifying your study habits